MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/select-analytical-workspace.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE3lP5m]

-The [How to embed PowerBI.com reports in Dynamics 365 for Finance and Operations](https://www.youtube.com/watch?v=gGWuNJDoi-M&feature=youtu.be) video (shown above) is included in the [Finance and Operations playlist](https://www.youtube.com/playlist?list=PLcakwueIHoT_SYfIaPGoOhloFoCXiUSyW) available on YouTube.
+The [How to embed PowerBI.com reports](https://www.youtube.com/watch?v=gGWuNJDoi-M&feature=youtu.be) video (shown above) is included in the [Finance and Operations playlist](https://www.youtube.com/playlist?list=PLcakwueIHoT_SYfIaPGoOhloFoCXiUSyW) available on YouTube.

 To replace the standard reports, you must be a member of the System Report Editors security group.
 Members of this security group can access the options in application workspaces that let them customize the standard reports.
 This example shows how to replace the standard analytical report with a customized report that is hosted on PowerBI.com.